garutilorenzo/laravel-docker/README.md

 * config directory contains nginx configurations (only for prod environment).
 Adjust domain with your own domain
 * init_letsencrypt.sh (optional): initializes a custom ssl certificate used by nginx on the very first initlialization of the prod enviroment

+#### Variables

+Environment variables:

+* MYSQL_USER: MySQL user
+* MYSQL_PASSWORD: MySQL password
+* MYSQL_DATABASE: MySQL database
+* PGSQL_USER: Postgresql user
+* PGSQL_PASSWORD: Postgresql password
+* PGSQL_DB: Postgresql database
+* LARAVEL_DB_HOST: MySQL or Postgresql host
+* FORCE_MIGRATE: Tells laravel to run php artisan migrate --force at startup
+* FORCE_COMPOSER_UPDATE: Tells laravel to run composer update at startup
+* CONTAINER_ROLE: Role of the laravel container, valid values are:
+  * queue: Run laravel as queue container
+  * scheduler: Run laravel as scheduler container
+  * app: Run laravel to expose http applications
+* QUEUE_NAME: Name of the queue, required if the container is launched with CONTAINER_ROLE=queue

+Build arguments:

+* DOCKER_IMAGE_VERSION: PHP base image version to use
+* COMPOSER_VERSION: Composer version to use
+* PDO: PDO to install, pdo_mysql or pdo_pgsql
+* DB: DB type, mysql or pgsql
+* PGSQL_DEP: Extra dependency fo Postgresql (optional, required for pgsql images)

+There are a couple of "hard coded" variables inside the Dockerfile.
+The variables are:

+* TZ: this variable set the timezone
+* LANG, LANGUAGE, LC_ALL: these variable set the locale of the container

+Also to adjust the locale you have to modify this line "sed -i -e 's/# it_IT.UTF-8 UTF-8/it_IT.UTF-8 UTF-8/' /etc/locale.gen" with the locale you need.

+#### Setup test or prod env

 For testing purposes copy docer-compose.yml-dev in docker-compose.yml, fire up the enviromnent with: